1925 – Born August 16,

 and across the Nullarbor.

-toured with Terry Gordon, Ray Haselar Lindsay Butler and others.
+ended, he toured with Terry Gordon, Ray Haselar Lindsay Butler

-for RCA with Eileen Wood on fiddle who also toured with him and
+recorded for RCA with Eileen Wood on fiddle who also toured with

-most of Athol’s recorded output and issued an album of his work.
+rights to most of Athol’s recorded output and issued an album of

 They also worked clubs occasionally as